Censorship Resistance

 Travelers in Restrictive Countries

 Business travelers and tourists visiting countries with internet censorship often find their usual communication tools blocked or monitored.
-OSHI covert channels ensure that travelers can maintain secure communication with family, colleagues, and emergency contacts regardless of local network restrictions.
+OSHI covert channels ensure travelers can maintain secure communication with family, colleagues, and emergency contacts regardless of local network restrictions.

 No Other Messenger Has This